Epizootic hemorrhagic disease

 Epizootic hemorrhagic disease (EHD) is a hemorrhagic disease of white-tailed deer (Odocoileus virginianus) caused by an infection of a virus from the genus Orbivirus subsequently called Epizootic hemorrhagic disease virus (EHDV).
 It is an infectious, and sometimes fatal, virus that is characterized by extensive hemorrhages, and is found throughout the United States.
 Large-scale outbreaks in wild ruminants affect livestock and the production industry.
 EHD has been found in some domestic ruminants and many species of deer including white-tailed deer, mule deer, elk, and pronghorn antelope.
 Seropositive black-tailed deer, fallow deer, red deer, wapiti, and roe deer have also been found, which essentially means that they were exposed to the disease at some time in the past but may not be involved in transmission.
 Outbreaks of EHD have been reported in cattle, although they rarely develop disease or die.
 Sheep may develop clinical signs, but this is also rare.

 EHD is often called bluetongue, but this is incorrect.
 Bluetongue virus is closely related to EHDV, and has similar clinical signs, but it is a different disease.
 Bluetongue is a serious disease in cattle, as well as other ruminants, and can have a significant effect on international trade.
 Testing at animal health laboratories is necessary to distinguish between the viruses that cause bluetongue and EHD.

 Geographic distribution

 The distribution of EHD depends greatly on the distribution and abundance of the biting midge (Culicoides variipennis), the level of existing immunity in deer, and the genetic variations in susceptibility.
 EHD is found in North America, Australia, Asia, the Middle East and Africa.
 Seropositive animals have also been found in South America.
 It occurs most often in the Southern United States, although its distribution is not uniform.
 In the south, the disease is characterized as frequent and mild, whereas in the north, the disease is characterized as infrequent, severe, and capable of high mortality.
-EHD can occur throughout Indiana, where the disease can be characterized by both significant outbreaks that occur on a 5- to 10-year cycle that affect the entire state and smaller outbreaks that may only involve a few counties.
+Researchers in 2003 found that fawns of northern subspecies of white-tailed deer infected with EHDV developed severe clinical symptoms while southern subspecies had mild or nondetectable disease suggesting geographic differences in innate resistance or maternal antibodies.
+Researchers also found that maternal antibodies against EHDV could be detected in Georgia deer up to 18 weeks, and seropositive fawns showed minimal clinical evidence of disease while seronegative fawns exhibited mild to moderate clinical signs of disease.
+EHD can occur throughout Indiana and other parts of the midwestern United States where the disease can be characterized by both significant outbreaks that occur on a 5- to 10-year cycle that affect the entire state and smaller outbreaks that may only involve a few counties.